Magnesium in Neurologist Practice

 Loss of consciousness is a disease with a very rich etiology.
 The reasons that can cause loss of consciousness and other seizure disorders are the cause of a cardiac (cardiac arrhythmia) causes neurogenic (epilepsy), electrolyte disturbances (hypomagnesemia, hiopo and hyperkalemia, hipocalcemia), acid-base balance disorder (acidosis and alkalosis metabolic and respiratory), febrile illness.

 Advanced hypomagnesemia is a cause of hyperexcitability of neurons of the central nervous system that vent to the uncontrolled and abnormal represent the epileptogenic focus, which leads to loss of consciousness and even seizure.
 It has been shown that the addition of formulation well absorbable magnesium vitamin B6 antiepileptic stabilizes the cell membrane of a neuron reducing the number of seizures.
 Hypomagnesemia may also lead to cardiac arrhythmias and respiratory alkalosis which in turn can also lead to loss of consciousness and seizures fall.
-It should be emphasized that the use of anticonvulsant drugs also affects the balance of magnesium stocks adjuvant therapy is fully justified.
+It should be emphasized that the use of anticonvulsant drugs also affects the balance of Mg stocks adjuvant therapy is fully justified.

 Stress and anxiety-depressive teams

 A deficiency of magnesium in the body causes the symptoms of drug panic and depressed mood.
 This is obviously associated with serotonin deficiency in the presynaptic slot that correct amount is dependent on the correct concentration of magnesium inside neuron.
-It happens that patients over many years are treated with an antidepressant without supplements of magnesium deficiency without any therapeutic effect.
+It happens that patients over many years are treated with an antidepressant without supplements of Mg deficiency without any therapeutic effect.
 It is known that antidepressants may influence the loss of magnesium in urine, so supplementation with this element during such treatment is necessary.
 Stress, anxiety and panic attacks will activate the release of the hormones of the adrenal cortex and medulla such as adrenaline, noradrenaline and cortisol, which in turn accelerates the loss of magnesium in urine.
 This is called a vicious circle.
 On the one hand magnesium deficiency causes symptoms of the drug, panic and depression, and on the other hand, these symptoms initiate a cascade of reactions leading to deepening this deficiency.
 Clearly, the antidepressant treatment is not able to break the vicious circle.
-Proper magnesium supplementation is well absorbable dial out of this difficult situation.
+Proper Mg supplementation is well absorbable dial out of this difficult situation.

 There are also many neurological pathologies not directly related to magnesium deficit but deepening as a result of this deficit.
 Such diseases include tics and involuntary movements, myoclonic disorders, dystonia, dyskinetic disorders, RLS syndrom, diseases of dementia, degenerative brain disease (Parkinson bands dementia), mild cognitive impairment, epilepsy, congenital and late one, spasticy in various neurological lesions, bands damage peripheral nerve, polyneuropathy, Lyme diseases (neuroborreliosis).
 In these disease states, magnesium has a complementary rule treatment.